joshuaboniface/supersensor2/README.md

 ## Configurable Options

-There are several UI-configurable options with the Supersensor to help you get the most out of the sensor for your particular use-case.
+There are several UI-configurable options with the SuperSensor to help you get the most out of the sensor for your particular use-case.

 **Note:** Configuration of the LD2410C is excluded here, as it is extensively